Dimaak

 • Relax in Shinjuku or Yoyogi Park for a farewell hanami.

-Note: If travelling later in the season, swap Hiroshima for Kanazawa or Hokkaido, where blossoms bloom in late April to May.
+Note: If travelling later in the season, consider replacing Hiroshima with Kanazawa or Hokkaido, where blossoms bloom in late April to May.
+But if you want to spend time in Tokyo, then here’s your 7-day Tokyo Itinerary.

 First-time visitors should arrive early at popular parks, respect hanami etiquette, dress in layers, and carry a picnic sheet, snacks, and rubbish bags.
 For the best photos, visit at sunrise or sunset, and check sakura forecast apps to plan around peak bloom.